-To view step-by-step instructions on how to sign up, change to a different session, or find out what session you signed up for, use the "How To" tab on this page.
+Step-by-step instructions on how to sign up, how to change to a different session, or how to find out what session you signed up for are on the "How To" tab on this page.